renhong-zhang/stm32-crawler-robot-platform/README.md

 #### Code Management

 I defined our code's style guide based on Google's C++ Style Guide to ensure the quality of code from each member.
+You can find this guide in `./Management/` directory.
 And the code is all managed with the GitHub Workflow.

 ### Built With